Tyler Lockett: Senior season (2014)

 On December 10, the Big 12 coaches selected Lockett as a repeat All Big 12 Special Teams Player of the Year and as a first team wide receiver.
-ESPN selected Lockett as the All-Big 12 first team all purpose player while the Associated Press named him a first team All-Big 12 wide receiver.
+ESPN selected Lockett as the All-Big 12 first team all purpose player while the Associated Press (AP) named him a first team All-Big 12 wide receiver.
 Lockett was an all-purpose first team selection to the 2014 College Football All-America Team by ESPN, CBS Sports, Scout.com, American Football Coaches Association, and Sports Illustrated.
 He was a first team punt returner selection by the Football Writers Association of America.
-He was a second team selection by USA Today at wide receiver, Walter Camp Foundation at return specialist, and Associated Press as an all-purpose player.
+He was a second team selection by USA Today at wide receiver, Walter Camp Foundation at return specialist, and AP as an all-purpose player.
 He earned the school's eleventh consensus All-American recognition.
 Lockett was selected to play in the 2015 Senior Bowl.
 He was recognized as the 2014 Big 12 Football Scholar-Athlete of the Year.
 He was recognized as one of five First team Senior All-Americans from the 2014 Senior CLASS Award candidates.
 Lockett was recognized with the Jet Award.

 Lockett finished his college career with 249 receptions for 3,710 yards and 29 touchdowns as a receiver; 77 kickoff returns for 2,196 yards and 4 touchdowns; 32 punt returns for 488 yards and 2 touchdowns; and 22 rushes for 192 yards as well as 6 career tackles.
 This totals 6,586 career All-purpose yards.
 Although the National Collegiate Athletic Association officially recognizes 1.2 punt returns per game as the qualifying minimum threshold, some sources consider 1 punt return per game as the qualifying minimum, and thus Richard Leonard of Florida International is the 2014 punt return average leader by those sources.
 Lockett's senior season totals led the Big 12 Conference in receiving yards and the nation in punt return average.